orbis-esque-hackathon/react-orbis-esque/README.md

 ## Live Demo

-A live demo is available at [https://orbis-esque-hackathon.github.io/react-orbis-esque/](https://orbis-esque-hackathon.github.io/react-orbis-esque/)
+A live demo is available at [https://orbis-esque-hackathon.github.io/react-orbis-esque/](https://orbis-esque-hackathon.github.io/react-orbis-esque/).
+(Click a place to select a start for the route, and another to select the end.
+Note that not all places are connected to the road network, so might not always get a route!)

 ## Using the React component